-Here are the top 10 unexplained mysteries of the world... or so some people think.
+Here are my top 10 unexplained mysteries of the world.
+Or at least, so some people claim.
 I'd like to offer some rational explanations for these so-called mysteries, including the direct evidence that debunks them.

-As unexplained mysteries go, this one has been debunked by numerous experts, who have provided ample evidence that crop circles are a giant man-made hoax...
+As unexplained mysteries go, this one has been debunked numerous times.
+There is ample evidence to show how crop circles are a man-made hoax.

 Further studies have dismissed claims that alien saucers have been leaving excessive nitrate deposits at crop circle locations.
 The trace deposits are explained by the nitrate-based fertilizers used by farmers to grow their crops.

 Science refers to this as The Placebo Effect - where the mind can produce powerful effects on the body simply because the person expects it to.
 Indeed, the mind is so powerful (and science fully accepts this) that it can sometimes heal the body just as well as medicine when that medicine is replaced by a sugar pill, even when the patient knows it's a fake.

-After UFOs were popularized by science fiction in the 1950s, the number of sightings went through the roof.
-(About a decade before the first UFO-crop circle sighting was reported.)
-Theories to explain the paranormal phenomena range from the good old Extraterrestrial Hypothesis (aliens visiting us from another planet) to the Interdimensional Hypothesis (aliens popping over from a parallel universe).
+As with crop circles, after UFOs were popularized by science fiction in the 1950s, the number of sightings went through the roof.
+Theories to explain the paranormal phenomena range from the good old Extraterrestrial Hypothesis (aliens from another planet) to the Interdimensional Hypothesis (aliens popping over from a parallel universe).

 In 1971, in the small Spanish village of Belmez, Maria Pereira claimed a human face spontaneously appeared on her cement kitchen floor.
 It wasn't long before she destroyed the floor and replaced it - and a new face promptly appeared.